 Musical events hosted in Český Krumlov

 During the summer months, the town gets even more packed than normal throughout numerous music festivals.
-There are many festivals of music right through the year: The 5-Petalled Rose Festival during June is a 2-day jamboree featuring fireworks, medieval parades and fairs on the street.
+There are many music festivals right through the year: The 5-Petalled Rose Festival during June is a 2-day jamboree featuring fireworks, medieval parades and fairs on the street.
 Also hosted is a chamber music event in the early summer, an early July festival and a music event in August that is international (www.festivalkrumlov.cz).
-Connoisseurs of ballet and opera can go to performances in the Castle Gardens in the revolving, open air theatre.
+Connoisseurs of ballet and opera can perform in the Castle Gardens in the revolving, open-air theatre.

 Bikes can be rented at the train station and cost 150 CZK per day if you have a train ticket – if you don’t, the prices will be slightly higher.
 You can also rent them from Hostel 99 and Vltava Sport Service.